yajirobee/logs/_drafts/2023-05-31-scaleup_for_olap.md

 ---

 I came across a blog post [BIG DATA IS DEAD](https://motherduck.com/blog/big-data-is-dead/) that describes how big data processing is rare in the real world.
+Storing very large data became common for sure, but it's still uncommon to process all stored data in a single analytic query.
 It was written by a guy from [MotherDuck](https://motherduck.com/) which does business with [DuckDB](https://duckdb.org/).
 I suppose his opinion is biased due to his position, but I agreed with most of the arguments.